Associate Director, Institutional Partnerships

 Salary Range: $70,000.00 to 82,100.00, Annually

 TWC is a majority remote organization: for most employees, employment with TWC will not be contingent on physical presence in an office space.
-However, the person in this role is required to reside in the D.C. region to occasionally work in the office and support regular student and partner visits to TWC, as well as periodic partner events.
+However, the person in this role is required to reside in the D.C. region to work in the office about one day per week and support regular student and partner visits to TWC, as well as periodic events.
+Additionally, this position requires travel up to 25%, and some evening and weekend work.

 Key Job Functions